Using Bluetooth Devices (Windows 8)

 - Sharing pictures with other Bluetooth devices nearby.

 - Listening to music on a Bluetooth headset.

 Bluetooth networking comes pre-installed in some HP and Compaq computers.
 If it was not pre-installed, you can add it to your computer by installing Bluetooth hardware.
 Installing Bluetooth hardware can be as simple as inserting a Bluetooth USB dongle into an open USB port and waiting for Windows to detect and setup the new hardware.

 NOTE: If you are not using the latest version of Windows 8, some graphics and information in this document may vary.
 You can get the latest version from the Microsoft Store.

-This document explains how to add a connection to a Bluetooth device, how to transfer files between a phone and a computer, or two computers using Bluetooth, and how to add the Bluetooth devices icon to the notification area.
+The following sections explain how to add a connection to a Bluetooth device, how to transfer files between a phone and a computer or two computers using Bluetooth, and how to add the Bluetooth devices icon to the notification area.